A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 You can see how this might be disruptive for a company, like a tourism agency, that relies on you finding their webpage via a search like this.

 If the last photo is any indicator, we have become a nation reliant on our mobile phones for accessing information.
-Where we used to plan weeks in advance for a vacation, reading guides, and parsing through information now you simply have to pull out your phone and in a manner of seconds, you have access to the information you need at your fingertips.
+We used to spend weeks planning a vacation, reading guides, and parsing through information.
+Now you simply have to pull out your phone, and in a manner of seconds, you have access to the information you need at your fingertips.

 So much so, that search engines like Google have made mobile-first indexing their default setting.
 This means that if you don’t design your website for mobile, you may be losing rankings.

 Corresponding to the rise in mobile usage and advancements in voice technology has been a massive increase in voice search.